Nasfame/hive/README.md

 ## Run a job

+First, make sure your Web3 private key is in the environment.

 ```
 export WEB3_PRIVATE_KEY=<your private key>
 ```

-(or arrange for the key to be in your environment in a more secure way that doesn't get written to your shell history)
+Alternatively, arrange for the key to be in your environment in a more secure way that doesn't get written to your shell history.

 ### Cows

+Hello World, now with cows.

 ```
 hive run cowsay:v0.1.1 -i Message="CoopHive"
 ```
+should output

 ```
 cat /tmp/coophive/data/downloaded-files/Qmbxgp8wyqrQgYYrAMjyUpNdnTuk1Ly8adv8nqQC69rPVQ/stdout